mwvgroup/Pitt-Google-Broker/broker/README.md

 ## 1. Setup a testing instance
 <!-- fs -->
-If you don't have GCP command line tools like `gcloud` and `gsutil` installed, follow the instructions in step 2 of [../README.md](../README.md#setup-the-broker-for-the-first-time).
+Follow the setup instructions in [../README.md](../README.md#setup-the-broker-for-the-first-time).
+Most of step 1 should be done already, however, make sure your `GOOGLE_APPLICATION_CREDENTIALS` environment variable points to valid GCP credentials.
+In step 2 you will install the needed tools/libraries.
 Activate your virtual environment if needed.

 ```bash